MartinsEmma/Fraud-and-Operational-Business-Analysis/README.md

 Fraud transactions and other factors aiding or affecting growth.

 ### Data Sources
-Transactional Data: The Primary dataset used for this analysis is the 'transactionas_data.csv', containing detailed information about car prices. the data set was curated by Erikodx_IT, One of the leading tech entreprices in nigeria.
+Transactional Data: The Primary dataset used for this analysis was provided by ErikoDX IT, a mentorship dataset shared for analytical skill development

 ### Tools
 Structured Query Language (SQL), Ms Excel(power query), Power bi(Dashboard Creation)